udongo/udongo/upgrading.md

 to remove it and let it be added by the Udongo migrations after which you migrate your data.

+### TranslationWithSeoForm
+If you've created your own ```Backend::TranslationWithSeoForm``` you can now start using the one from Udongo.
+Make sure to delete your own version.

 ## From 5.0.0 to 5.0.1
 No backwards incompatible changes.